Stop Genocide: Content summary

 The documentary starts by quoting Lenin from The Right of Nations to Self-Determination.
 A sketch of Lenin appears at the beginning and then a series of long and mid shots delineate a peaceful country life.
-But soon gunshots and turbulence replaces the tranquility.
+But soon gunshots and turbulence replace the tranquility.
 The next few shots portray the plunder, fire, wreckage, and killings committed by the Pakistan Army.
 The preamble of the United Nations Charter is mentioned several times.
 A series of still photos create some of the sequences that show the bombing of the US Air force in Vietnam and its aftermath.
 The Dateline shows Saigon of 20 July.
 Bomber B-52 and a burnt Vietnamese child are seen.
 The focus switches from Saigon to Bongaon, India.
 Processions of refugees make a few sequences.
 A picture of struggling, distressing life of homeless, helpless, frightened refugees follows.
 Some of the refugees are seen looking for shelter in refugee camps while not an inch of any camp can accommodate them.
 Next appears a series of long shots taken from pictures of raped women, destroyed buildings and heaps of dead bodies.
 Alternating appearances of Hitler, pictures of Nazis, the massacre by Nazis, piles of dead bodies nearby German prison camps, refugee camps in India, heaps of dead bodies in the streets of Bangladesh, fire, and wreckage in towns and villages make the next few scenes.
 Numerous corpses are seen in rivers, streets, paddy fields, under the trees and on green, long grass.
 Shot after shot illustrate the sufferings of refugees.
 An old woman talks to an inquirer.
 The camera focuses on a group of armed guerrilla returning from an operation.
 Soon they disappear in the woods.
 Camps of freedom fighters and the camp commandant appear.
 The commandant gives an interview.
 He talks about the war, the reason behind the war, the moral strength and confidence they own.
 The documentary ends with the word STOP occupying full frame.